aleph2c/miros/doc/patterns.rst

 enough, the piston transitions into pending_optimal_conditions.

-In the pending_optimal_conditions state, the piston uses each TIME_OUT pulse to read its transducers.
+In the pending_optimal_conditions state, the piston uses each TIME_OUT pulse to read its :term:`tranducers<Tranducer>`.
 From this reading it can determine if the liquid metal on it's part of the sphere has met the design criteria for a piston strike.
 It does this by calling the ``is_this_piston_ready`` function and transitioning into the ready state if the criteria are met, or by staying in the pending_optimal_conditions if they aren't.

 This behavior is shared with the ready state:  On each TIME_OUT event, the ready state can transition back into the pending_optimal_conditions if the